ndkramer/one80learn/student-view.md

 CREATE POLICY "Instructors can manage their sessions" ON presentation_sessions FOR ALL TO authenticated USING (
-  -- Must be the instructor of the class containing the module EXISTS (
+  EXISTS (
     SELECT 1 FROM modules m
     JOIN classes c ON c.id = m.class_id
     WHERE m.id = module_id
     AND c.instructor_id = auth.uid()
   )
-  OR
-  -- Or be a super admin
-  (auth.jwt() ->> 'user_metadata')::jsonb ->> 'is_super_admin' = 'true'
 );

-CREATE POLICY "Students can view sessions for their enrolled classes" ON presentation_sessions FOR SELECT TO authenticated USING (
+CREATE POLICY "Students can view sessions for enrolled classes" ON presentation_sessions FOR SELECT TO authenticated USING (
   EXISTS (